Cre8bit/astroline/README.md

 # Astroline
-3D web game on moons
+3D web world on moons.
+A game engine built with three.js, simulating physics and managing entities with high polycounts.
+Using BVH for fast raytracing with high poly models.

 ## Objectives

-Get a game where you can fly around moons with gravity pull Moon generator
+- A game where you can fly around moons with gravity pull
+- Moon generator
-LOD if too heavy
+- LOD if too heavy
-AI for bots
+- AI for bots
-Multiplayer support
+- Multiplayer support

-## Experiment

-A game where LLM has an interface to modify certain rules and do a LLM + bots vs Humans The moon network where galaxies are made of people creating moons under their names

 ## Debug Visualization